Volca Beats

 The Volca Beats is a hybrid drum machine produced by the Japanese music technology manufacturer Korg.
 It was released in April 2013 along with the Volca Keys and Volca Bass.
 The Volca Beats uses both analogue synthesis and PCM samples to produce drum sounds.
 It is part of Korg's Volca line of affordable synthesizers and drum machines, it has a 16-step sequencer and can run off batteries.

 Release

 The Volca Beats was released in April 2013 at Musikmesse Frankfurt alongside the Volca Keys and Volca Bass.
-It received mixed reviews.
+It received positive reviews.
 MusicRadar stated that "the balance between functionality, ease of use and playability is great".
 However, some criticism was made of its snare circuit.